ayrat555/ayrat555.github.io/_posts/2020-07-31-el-monitorro.md

 Every minute it delivers feed items that weren't delivered to the user yet.

 It decides which items user did not read based on `publication_date` field in the `feed_items` table. `telegram_subscriptions` table has `last_delivered_at` field, the delivery process sends all feed items that have `publication_date` > `last_delivered_at` and then updates `last_delivered_at` to the latest `publication_date`.
 There is one issue that appears in that approach.
-If a feed provider uses `publication_date` not for feed items publication but another purpose, for example, for the product release date, user may not receive all messages.
+If a feed provider uses `publication_date` not for feed item publication date but another purpose, for example, for the product release date, user may not receive all messages.
 I encountered this issue in Metacritic feeds, they use `publication_date` for the product release date.

 #### Cleaner process